DAMIEN HIRST

 - You can frigthten people with death or an idea about their own mortality, or it can actually give them vigour.

-The Anatomy of an Angel is the contribution to the collection by British artist (born 1965).
-He surprises, provokes, inspires and excites. uses painting, drawings and various installations to explore the relationship between art, beauty, religion, science, life and death.
+His use of painting, drawing and various installations explore the relationship between art, beauty, religion, science, life and death.

-Anatomy of an Angel is hewn in Carrara marble and the artist first sculpture in this medium.
+Anatomy of an Angel is hewn in Carrara marble and the artist's first sculpture in this material.
 Hirst has looked to Alfred Boucher's 1920 bronze sculpture L’Hirondelle for inpiration.
 Nevertheless, the differences are vital.
-Boucher's figure is a beautiful, pure angel, Hirst questions its anatomy or humanity.
-He has chosen to give the angel the same anatomy as a normal, mortal woman.
+Boucher's figure is a beautiful, pure angel, and Hirst questions its anatomy or humanity.
+He has chosen to give the angel the anatomy of a normal, mortal woman.
 The structures beneath the skin are laid bare, as if by scientific examination.
 The work reflects Hirst's fascination with human anatomy and modern science.

 In Anatomy of an Angel Hirst fuses his interest in religious iconography with the notion that science itself is somehow sacred.